 - Dilated Eye Examination: The doctor will use eye drops to widen your pupils, allowing them to check the structures in the back of your eye.

-- Optical Coherence Tomography (OCT): This imaging technique provides detailed cross-sectional images of the retina, showing the separation of retina layers
+- Optical Coherence Tomography (OCT): This imaging technique provides detailed cross-sectional images of the retina, showing the separation of retina layers.

 - Widefield Retinal Imaging: It provides a field of view of 200 degrees or 82% of the retina in a single capture.
 Besides, using special dyes injected into the bloodstream, Fundus Fluorescein Angiography (FFA) or Indocyanine Green Angiography (ICGA) can help to detect blood vessel leakage or fall out which might be caused by uveitis.